fsantanna-no/ce0-old/README.md

 ## Conditionals

-A conditional tests a value and executes one of its true or false branches depending on the test:
+A conditional tests a `Bool` value and executes one of its true or false branches depending on the test:

 ```
 if x {
-    call f()
+    call f()    -- if x is Bool.True
 } else {
-    call g()
+    call g()    -- if x is Bool.False
 }
 ```